 Eg: ,,,

 In this case, the same data from multiple documents will be loaded into the database employee specific.
-This is easily scalable where you can keep adding “Key-Value” to a specific individual whereas in the relational database management system it might be difficult to alter the tables because not all the elements of a product have the same generic values.
+This is easily scalable where you can keep adding “Key-Value” to a specific individual whereas in the traditional relational databases or database management system it might be difficult to alter the tables because not all the elements of a product have the same generic values.

 Horizontal scaling